CleasbyCode/pdvps/README.md

 # pdvps

-PNG Data Vehicle for Twitter, PowerShell Edition (PDVPS).
+PNG Data Vehicle for Twitter, PowerShell Edition (pdvps).

 Embed any file of up to ~5MB within a tweetable and "*executable*" PNG polyglot image.